 - Associated with: 3rd (Sacral) Chakra

 Oregon Grape (Berberis aquifolium)

-It is a good landscaping plant for our area as it is drought resistant, however, with lack of water over a long period does look thirsty!
+It is a good landscaping plant for our area as it is drought resistant, however, with lack of water over a long period it begins to

 Health & Wellness

 The roots, leaves and berries are used for medicinal remedies and the flowers are edible.
 This plant is sour therefore one’s liver would love it!
 Most bitter herbs are considered to have some effect on the liver and the gallbladder.
 In Chinese medicine the Liver is considered to be the General of the body because it directs so many physiological functions.